2. Minimal integral measures

 optimal_parameters = {}

-for error in errfuns:
+for name, error in errfuns.items():

 optimal_parameters[name] = scipy.optimize.minimize(error, [1, 10]).x